krishirajsinh-p/MediaSleuth360/README.md

     - response.py generates responses to user queries about the media.
 3.	**User Interaction**: The application displays the media player, transcript, and summary.
 Users can ask questions about the media content, and the application responds using the generate_chat_response function.

+## Features ✨

+- **Media Support**: Support almost any video or audio file format.
+- **Time Stamping**: Automatically generates a transcript for the media.
+- **Subtitles Generation**: Automatically adds subtitles to the video.
+- **Summarization**: Provides a concise structered summary of the media content with timestamps for broader picture.
+- **Interactive Chatbot**: An interactive chatbox allows users to engage with the AI to query specific topics within the media content.
+- **Media Navigation**: Users can ask AI to search for specific keywords/topics/bits within the media.
+- **Multilingual Media Analysis**: Supports analysis of media content in multiple languages, enhancing accessibility and usability.
+- **Caching**: The smart caching media content will make processing much faster when user uploads the same file.
+- **CI/CD**: This is developed in Python with Streamlit which by design enables CI and CD during development and testing.

 ## Tools 🛠